PrefectHQ/prefect/docs/tutorials/first-steps.md

 ```
 </div>

-As you did previously, print the `result()` to see what the JSON returned by the API call:
+As you did previously, print the `result()` to see the JSON returned by the API call:

 <div class="termy">
 ```